 It was a Dragons Never Forget blog post that first drew my attention to an article on beginning a campaign that Gygax penned in the 1975 wargaming newsletter Europa.

-He also provides some interesting and generally sound advice.
-(Caveat: it's for building a campaign around an old school dungeon crawl.
-If you aren't into that, you won't be into this.)
 The article breaks down into two halves.
-The first half contains the five steps he outlines for generating a minimalistic stage on which players will invent a story.
+The first half contains five steps for generating a minimalistic setting in which players will adventure.
 The second half is a grab bag of advice in which he details playing other races, including a gold dragon character.

 The Five Steps